 The task of the Liberals is therefore to find the narrow path between Scylla and Carybdis, fighting the xenophobes at the same time as fighting attempts to gnaw away at democracy.
 Keep it clean in both directions.
 "Away with any tendency towards dictatorship", says the Liberals' poster from 1936.

 Because we have no other choice.
 We have to trust reason, trust arguments, trust the people around us.
 I am sure that the overwhelming majority of us will then defend democracy.
-Because, at the end of the day, it's all we have that's worth something.
+Because, at the end of the day, it's all we have that's worth anything.

 We should look "to what is more important", says Judith Kiros.
 I agree.